 Even the liberal-leaning American Psychological Association has reversed its previous stance on this.
 See:

 Those who insist on a genetic cause must answer an obvious question.
 Whenever we hear of someone who says that so-and-so was "born gay," we ask, "Which parent did he inherit his homosexuality from?"
-Obviously, homosexuals do not propogate themselves.
-Wouldn't natural selection have eleminated any gene that resisted propogation from the population?
+Obviously, homosexuals do not propagate themselves.
+Wouldn't natural selection have eliminated any gene that resisted propagation from the population?

 These websites list potential variables for same sex attraction: